You have mail.

 Vale is a CPU and memory intensive program due to the nature of the application and can take a while to show any output on the screen.

 Vale works with major mainstream editors like editors/vim, editors/emacs, editors/vscode.
-At the moment the necessary configurations for editors/vim is described in Vim.
-Necessary configurations for editors/emacs is being worked on.
+At the moment the necessary configuration for editors/vim is described in Vim.
+A configuration for editors/emacs is being worked on.

 Adjusting your text editor configuration can make working on document files quicker and easier, and help documents conform to FDP guidelines.

-Install from editors/vim, or editors/vim-console, then follow the configuration instructions in Configuration.
+Install from editors/vim, then follow the configuration instructions in Configuration.
 More advanced users can use a proper linter like Ale which can also act as a Vim Language Server Protocol client.

 Manual page writers can use the following keyboard shortcuts to reformat: